ojongerius/jongerius.solutions/content/_index.md

 Available expertise:

-* Backend development: Exprienced developing backend services in Go, Java, Node and Python.
+* Backend development: Experienced developing backend services in Go, Java, Node and Python.

 * Configuration management: Over ten years of experience with automation technologies like Cfengine, Puppet and Ansible.